USAAF

 Mission History

-In an inverted spin, he managed to kick out the right door and bail out.
-When his parachute opened, his shoulder was dislocated.
-Wartime records say this aircraft was shot down near Rigo, but this was proved incorrect after the discovery of his wreck in 2006.
+Damaged, on fire and descending in an inverted spin, Rehrer managed to kick off the right cockpit door and bail out.
+When his parachute opened, his shoulder was dislocated by the jolt.

-He landed in the vicinity of his crashed fighter, and remembers hearing ammunition exploding.
-He then began walking, following the Brown River and climbing ridges.
-After six days, he came to a native village where he was given food, clothing and rested for the night.
-The next day, they took him to his squadron.
-He had been lost for seven days.
-His wounds saw him hospitalized at the 12th Station Hospital at Townsville.
+On June 22, 1942 after six days, he reached a native village where he was given food, clothing and rested for the night.
+On June 23, 1942, the villagers took him back to his squadron.
+He had been lost for seven days and afterwards was hospitalized at the 12th Station Hospital at Townsville.

 Wreckage